 Along with the exciting stuff, there have been challenges.
 That's not unnatural; that's life.
 Our lives have always been crazy together.
 For example, right around the time we got married in 2008; we purchased our first house on a Friday, got married that Sunday, and found out we were both laid off that Monday.
 Talk about a life shakeup!
 We both found other work quickly but in the meantime, started Fitness Blender.
 We wanted to help people and knew we could reach a larger audience if we took our passion and knowledge to the web.
 Side note: we honestly never even dreamed our audience would grow as large as it has!

 We would work 40+ hours at our "real" jobs, and squeeze in probably another 40 for Fitness Blender, before and after our regular work.
 It was a serious grind to get FB off the ground, with a small amount of startup cash - the whole thing actually started off of $5000 that I had painstakingly saved to use towards grad school tuition.
 It took us around 3 years of moonlighting and balancing multiple jobs before we were able to push off to FB full time.
 We worked hard, and we grew - quickly, and purely from word of mouth.
 There's no way we would have been able to afford advertising; you guys really are what makes this company possible.
 But it worked.
 Then we hit speed bumps and growing pains; you guys may remember us sharing that we were recently the target of a con job, which took up 18 months of our time and focus, along with nearly half a million dollars (it takes a lot to keep this website & all of the features up, running, & secure).
 That hurt.
 There was a lot of anger and stress.
 Especially considering the web dev company we had gone with before that incident had actually done something similar to us.
 Business is crazy!
-Many people are greedy, have no accountability and seemingly no conscious about how their actions might impact others.
 But that's another story.
 All in all, and in spite of the setbacks, Fitness Blender is thriving, and still growing, and what we're able to offer is still expanding.
 We are still just getting started and so much more is in the works, even now as I type.
 It's very exciting and we are so grateful.

 Now we are facing a new hurdle, a more personal one this time.
 We are private people, but we genuinely care about our audience - "our People", as we often call you guys (hope that's okay).
 I am protective of my personal life but I'm also an open book to those close to me, to those I care about.
 I have struggled with leaving the FB Community in the dark about why I haven't been filming new workouts or why I might seem different lately.
 I enjoy our open conversations and it felt selfish keeping my struggles to myself, especially considering the nature of our community.
 With that said...here's a rundown on what's going on.